What is a retail shop QR code?

 On marketing materials

-Customers can access unique content or discounts by scanning QR codes printed on promotional materials such as billboards or print advertisements.
+Customers can access unique content or discounts by scanning QR codes in marketing or promotional materials such as billboards or print advertisements.

 Since many are still into printed marketing, catering to these audiences is also essential.